Andrew Wakefield: Career

 At the University of Toronto from 1986 to 1989, he was a member of a team that studied tissue rejection problems with small intestine transplantation, using animal models.
 He continued his studies of small intestine transplantation under a Wellcome Trust travelling fellowship at University of Toronto in Canada.

 In the late 1980s, Wakefield returned to the UK to focus on research.
 He joined the Royal Free Hospital in London in the 1990s and remained there until his resignation in 2001.
 He was part of a team at the Royal working on inflammatory bowel disease from 1995 to 1998.

 Following his resignation from Royal Free, Wakefield moved to the United States, where he co-founded the Thoughtful House research centre in Austin, Texas.
 He served as the executive director of Thoughtful House, which studies autism, and continued to promote the theory of a link between the MMR vaccine and autism, despite admitting it was "not proved."

 In February 2010, Wakefield resigned as the executive director of Thoughtful House after the British General Medical Council (GMC) concluded that he had engaged in unethical and dishonest conduct during his research.
 The GMC found that he had been "dishonest and irresponsible" in conducting his earlier autism research in England.

 The Times reported in May 2010 that he was a medical advisor for Visceral, a UK charity that "researches bowel disease and developmental disorders".

 Wakefield has set up the non-profit Strategic Autism Initiative to commission studies into the condition, and in 2013 was listed as a director of a company called Medical Interventions for Autism and another called the Autism Media Channel.

-Although initially supported by Donald Trump, who appeared with him in inauguration photos, the emergence of a measles epidemic led Trump to reconsider his stance.
+Although Wakefield was initially supported by Donald Trump, who appeared with him in inauguration photos, the emergence of a measles epidemic led Trump to reconsider his stance.
 Subsequently, social media platforms provided Wakefield with a fresh avenue to promote his anti-vaccination campaign, resulting in global repercussions, despite the fact that he has never directly treated a patient.

 Wakefield directed the anti-vaccination film "Vaxxed: From Cover-Up to Catastrophe" in 2016 which was removed from the Tribeca Film Festival by one of its co-founders, Robert De Niro, whose son is on the autism spectrum.

-According to a 2020 article in The Telegraph, Wakefield had become prominent in the anti-vaccine movement and during the COVID-19 pandemic, promoted his discredited claims about vaccine safety.
+According to a 2020 article in The Telegraph, Wakefield had become prominent in the anti-vaccine movement and, during the COVID-19 pandemic, promoted his discredited claims about vaccine safety.
 He appeared at summits warning that vaccines "will kill us" and called for widespread protests against their use.

-In a 2025 interview with Democracy Now, investigative journalist Brian Deer identified Robert F. Kennedy Jr., Andrew Wakefield, and Del Bigtree as the core leaders of the anti-vaccine movement.
+In a 2025 interview with Democracy Now, the investigative journalist Brian Deer identified Robert F. Kennedy Jr., Andrew Wakefield, and Del Bigtree as the core leaders of the anti-vaccine movement.
 During the interview, Deer offered his perspective on the Senate confirmation hearings for Kennedy Jr., specifically addressing the questioning by senators Bernie Sanders and Bill Cassidy regarding Kennedy's alignment with Wakefield's discredited theory linking vaccines to autism.